Solskjaer's Pogba dilemma: Bench one of Man Utd's flying forwards to set the Frenchman free? | Goal.com

 Sunday's opponents are likely to prove more difficult to break down, as Arsenal are playing far more defensively of late under Mikel Arteta in the hope of hitting teams on the break.

-Solskjaer, then, has some tough decisions to make as he tried to figure out which formation is more likely to earn United a first home league win of the season so far.
+Solskjaer, then, has some tough decisions to make as he tries to figure out which formation is more likely to earn United a first home league win of the season so far.

 “We have the possibility to play a 4-3-3, a diamond, 4-2-3-1 or 3-4-1-2," the former striker admitted.
 "But it's about execution, principles and work-rate.
 They're the keys here.”